CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 rclone copyto zebrafish/ allas:2001659-genomes/zebrafish
 ```

-After copying the files, I use `rclone ls` to see what has been uploaded to Allas.
+After copying the files, we can use `rclone ls` to see what has been uploaded to Allas.

 <pre>[kkayttaj@mahti-login11 genomes] <b>rclone ls allas:2001659-genomes/zebrafish</b>
 450646234 Danio_rerio.GRCz10.91.1.bt2